-Some couples who can’t stand each other have sex out of fear or obligation.
+Some couples who can’t stand each other still have sex out of fear, obligation, or simple physical need.
 Other couples may not have sex for physical reasons (e.g. one partner is ill or paralyzed) but they still love each other very much.

 In short, while love and sex generally go hand in hand, they can also be separate.

-In today’s world, even those who are in loveless marriages now, loved each other once upon a time.
-Years ago, that wasn’t necessarily true.
+In today’s world, even those who are in loveless marriages now usually loved each other once upon a time.
+Years ago though, that wasn’t necessarily true.